deepak-5656/wanderease/README.md

 - ☁️ **Cloud Deployment on Render** – Fully deployed Node.js/Express backend hosted on Render with live MongoDB Atlas connection
 - 🔒 **Environment Variable Security** – Sensitive credentials managed using `.env` files
 - 🎨 **Responsive UI (EJS + Bootstrap)** – User-friendly and responsive design for smooth navigation across devices
-- 🧩 **Scalable Codebase** – Structured to easily add new features like bookings, AI recommendations, or map integrations in the future

 ---